oren-sa/CSO_Livestock/README.md

 This is a product derived from ESA/VITO's 10m Worldcover V200 product.
 It has been resampled to 100m to reduce the size of the files.
 Included in the drive are a style files for QGIS (QML), ESRI (LYR) and GeoServer/Mapserver (.SLD).

 <b>Transhumance </b> <br>
+This folder contains a geojson and geopackage of the transhumance route data, sourced from ILRI's participatory research.
+The "Class" column indicates the type of road.
+Styling should be based on this column.
+It may be preferable to exclude non-functional rotues from any visualization.